ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 Let&rsquo;s start by varying the mass and keeping the length and initial angle constant.

 For our pendulum setup we have five different bobs that we can put at the end of our pendulum.
 Below is a video showing the mass of each bob being measured.
 Watch this video to determine the mass of each of the five bobs.
-Throughout this lab, we will use the same numbering scheme for each bob that we use in this video, so when we say &ldquo;Mass 4&rdquo; in a later video, we are talking about the same mass presented here.
+Throughout this lab, we will use the same numbering scheme for each bob that we use in this video, so when we say, for example, &ldquo;Mass 4&rdquo; in a later video, we are talking about the same mass presented here.

 <!-- Measuring Mass -->